grusic91/BookMoth-App/README.md

 # BookMoth-App
-BookMoth-App is web app made with JavaScript, React, Redux, MongoDb, Node.js.
+BookMoth-App is web app made with **JavaScript, React, Redux, MongoDb, Node.js**.
 Project was bootstrapped with Create React App.
 Registered users can upload datas of physical books that they possess, modify, delete and update its data.
 Simplified: users create their own personal library and as that keep track of their books collection.
 [Open app](https://bookmoth-react.herokuapp.com/)

 ___